 - The Land Ethic (Aldo Leopold)

-The Occoneechee Council Outdoor Ethics Training Team is committed to offering various levels of Outdoor Ethics training to help improve your and your unit’s decision-making skills progression.
+The Occoneechee Council Outdoor Ethics Training Team is committed to offering various levels of Outdoor Ethics training to help improve your decision-making skills progression.
 What level of training is best for you as a member of the Occoneechee Council?

 Outdoor Ethics Orientation, BSA Leave No Trace 101, Tread Lightly!
 Awareness Workshop

 - I want to teach Outdoor Ethics to my unit, district and Council members!